-The 1992 Topps Stadium Club set was divided into three series and inserted into the third series were three cards devoted to the #1 draft picks in the 1990, 1991, and 1992 amateur drafts.
-Jones is featured as card #1 followed by prospects Brien Taylor and Phil Nevin.
+The 1992 Topps Stadium Club set was divided into three series and inserted into the third series were three cards devoted to the top draft picks in the 1990, 1991, and 1992 amateur drafts.
+Jones is featured as card #1, followed by prospects Brien Taylor and Phil Nevin.
 The cards differ slightly from the standard '92 Stadium Club design as they feature foil stamping down the right side and a "#1 Draft Pick of the 90's" notation at the bottom.

-Members of the Topps Stadium Club had the opportunity to purchase an exclusive 750-card set of 1993 Stadium Club that features "Members Only" foil stamping in the upper-right corner of each card.
-The cards themselves were identical to the regular base cards except for the foil stamping and production is estimated to be around 12,000 individual sets, making Members Only one of the most limited releases of the era.
+Members of the "Topps Stadium Club" had the opportunity to purchase an exclusive 750-card set of 1993 Stadium Club that features "Members Only" foil stamping in the upper-right corner of each card.
+The cards themselves were identical to the regular base cards except for the foil stamping.
+Production is estimated to be around 12,000 individual sets, making Members Only one of the most limited releases of the era.